isc-projects/kea/doc/guide/dhcp4-srv.rst

 as this.

 Kea supports a configuration scope called ``sanity-checks``.
-It currently allows only a single parameter called ``lease-checks``.
-It governs the verification that is done when a new lease is loaded from a lease file.
+It currently allows only a single parameter, called ``lease-checks``, which governs the verification that is done when a new lease is loaded from a lease file.
 With the sanity-checks mechanism, it is possible to tell Kea to try to correct inconsistent data.